 Our volunteers are citizens from our community who choose to donate their time, energy and skills.
-They are men and women over the age of 18, including students, working people and retirees, from diverse cultural, ethnic and religious backgrounds.
+They are over the age of 18, including students, working people and retirees, from diverse cultural, gender, ethnic and religious backgrounds.
 All share a concern for individuals who have been victimized due to crime or tragic circumstance.

 How to become a Victim Support Worker:

 A victim support worker provides emotional, practical support and referrals to individuals who have been victimized as a result of crime or tragic circumstance by telephone, on-scene and from our victim services office.
 Clients can access our services through referrals from community service agencies, the Police or self-referrals.

 Send in a copy of your most recent resume along with a completed application form (Application) via email to: email@example.com